 STC: Innovations in Minimally Invasive Strabismus Surgery

-- Perform newer strabismus surgical techniques that will improve patient care and clinical outcomes for both paediatric and adult strabismus patients
+- Perform newer strabismus surgical techniques that will improve patient care and clinical outcomes for both pediatric and adult strabismus patients.

 Advance registration is required.

-Registration is open to: Ophthalmology residents, paediatric ophthalmology fellows, ophthalmologists and paediatric ophthalmologists treating strabismus
+Registration is open to: Pediatric ophthalmologists and ophthalmologists treating strabismus.